revoltchat/rfcs/README.md

-# rfcs
+# RFCs
 RFCs for changes to Revolt.
-This is a process for adding or changing anything in revolt, in a formalised and clear maner, so that everyone understands clearly what is needed.
+This is a process for adding or changing anything in Revolt, in a formalised and clear manner, so that everyone understands clearly what is needed.

-## When you need an rfc
+## When you need an RFC

 You must create an RFC if you intend to make a substantial change to Revolt, or any part of Revolt, this includes: